Ashishsn1210/Ashishsn1210/README.md

 # Hi 👋, I am Ashish S N

 ## 👨🏻 About Me
 I am passionate about data and analytics.
 I get fascinated to work on uncovering patterns, trends and insights to solve real-world problems.
-I am specialized in using tools like Excel, SQL, Tableau and Power BI.
-I have showcased my proficiency in problem-solving and analysis by doing projects across multiple domains.
+I am specialized in using tools like Excel, SQL, Python and Tableau.
 I have a strong skills in understanding, analyzing and visualizing data along with building interactive dashboards.

 ## 🛠️ Skills